 - Web Design – from bold, bright, and fun to conservative, calming, or serious.

-- Content and Messages – from simple, technical, funny, personal, or professional.
+- Content and Message Tone – from simple, technical, funny, personal, or professional.

 - Audio and Visual – from big, bright pictures, discreet icons, flashy banners, sleek and subtle ads, videos, slideshows, sound effects, music, and recordings.